 By sticking with the lowest amount and taking it easy, you decrease the risk of side effects and will also save yourself a few bucks.
 There’s no point in taking the maximum amount if the lowest one provides the same benefits.

 What Is The Most Popular Way To Take CBD?

 CBD oil is the original way to take CBD and it remains the most popular.

 It’s low-cost, widely available, and comes in a variety of strengths.
 It’s also available as full-spectrum oil, broad-spectrum oil, and pure CBD oil.
 The former contains all terpenes and cannabinoids (including THC) while the other methods are free of THC.

 It’s often said that there is no such thing as too much CBD.
 But everything has a lethal limit, even water.
-It’s true that CBD is known to be safe in moderate doses, but the more that you take, the more likely you are to experience side effects.
+It’s true that CBD is known to be okay in moderate amounts, but the more that you take, the more likely you are to experience side effects.

-Stick with the CBD dosage recommendations and don’t exceed the limits on the label.
+Stick with the CBD usage recommendations and don’t exceed the limits on the label.

 Are There Any Contraindications I Should Know About?

 If you have a preexisting health condition or take any prescription medications, consult your healthcare provider before taking CBD.
 There are few known contraindications, but CBD has only been federally legally for a few years and we’re still learning about how it interacts with the human body.